ubcgif/2025-sustech-ess214/README.md

 ### Step 3: Create the conda environment

 With an open terminal in the `2025-sustech-ess214` directory, create the `2025-sustech-simpeg` conda environment using the following.
-If you have a recent Mac, with an M1 or M2 chip, replace `environment.yml` with `environment-mac.yml`:
+If you have a recent Mac with an M1 or M2 chip replace `environment.yml` with `environment-mac.yml`:
 ```
 conda env create -f environment.yml
 ```